robinjstpierre/dataportfolio/README.md

 - Analyzed over 500 case files from Chicago datasets (Socioeconomic, Schools, Crime) using SQLite and SQL queries.
 Processed CSV data with Pandas from the Chicago Data Portal.

 ### [Coffee Sales Project](Coffee Orders Project.xlsx)
--Created an Excel dashboard using pivot tables to analyze and categorize over 1,000 coffee sales orders by size, type, country, and time period for actionable sales insights.
+- Created an Excel dashboard using pivot tables to analyze and categorize over 1,000 coffee sales orders by size, type, country, and time period for actionable sales insights.

 ### [Bike Sales Project](Bike Sales Dashboard.xlsx)
 - Developed an Excel dashboard with pivot tables to analyze over 1,000 bike sales, comparing income, commute distance, and age of buyers vs. non-buyers, and exploring marital status, region, and education for demographic insights.